 35.17.2 EPCS priority access operation

-35.17.2.1 General
+[10472]

 EPCS priority access is established at the MAC by the initiation of the SME.
 The EPCS priority access between an AP MLD and its associated non-AP MLD can be in one of the following two states: enabled state or torn down state.
 The protocols to enable and tear down EPCS priority access are described in this subclause.

-A non-AP STA affiliated with a non-AP MLD shall not send EPCS Priority Access Enable Request and EPCS Priority Access Teardown frames to an AP affiliated with the associated AP MLD unless RSNA with management frame protection (see 12.2.7 (Requirements for management frame protection) and 12.6 (RSNA security association management)) has been successfully negotiated and are capable of invoking EPCS priority access.
+[11620]A non-AP STA affiliated with a non-AP MLD shall not send an EPCS Priority Access Enable Request frame to an AP affiliated with the associated AP MLD unless RSNA with management frame protection (see 12.2.7 (Requirements for management frame protection) and 12.6 (RSNA security association management)) has been successfully negotiated and are capable of invoking EPCS priority access.

-An AP affiliated with an AP MLD shall not send EPCS Priority Access Request and EPCS Priority Access Teardown frames to a non-AP STA affiliated with the associated non-AP MLD unless RSNA with management frame protection (see 12.2.7 (Requirements for management frame protection) and 12.6 (RSNA security association management)) has been successfully negotiated and are capable of invoking EPCS priority access.
+[11620]An AP affiliated with an AP MLD shall not send an EPCS Priority Access Enable Request frame to a non-AP STA affiliated with the associated non-AP MLD unless RSNA with management frame protection (see 12.2.7 (Requirements for management frame protection) and 12.6 (RSNA security association management)) has been successfully negotiated and are capable of invoking EPCS priority access.

 35.17.2.2 Setup procedures for EPCS priority access

-35.17.2.2.1 General
+[10472]

 EPCS priority access shall be in a torn down state upon the completion of successful multi-link setup procedure (i.e., when non-AP MLD associates with an AP MLD).